Find out what program managers do, key skills needed for the job, what kind of salary to expect, and ways to pursue this career.

 Ability to work well under pressure

-As a program manager, you can expect an average annual salary of about $98,017.
-Based on pay estimates for program manager positions at various companies, you're likely to make more if you work for a tech firm [2].
+As a program manager, you can expect an average annual salary of about $96,341 [1].
+Based on pay estimates for program manager positions at various companies, you're likely to make more if you work for a tech firm.

 Program managers are needed in a variety of industries, from retail and tech to health care and finance.
 In addition to the private sector, government agencies, and non-profit organizations also need program managers.
 The skills you'll learn as a program manager are transferable across industries and job roles.

-While there is no set path to becoming a program manager, these steps are a guide to a more conventional career path.
+While you can take more than one path to become a program manager, these steps are a guide to a more conventional career path.

 If you're considering a career as a program manager, it helps to pursue a bachelor's degree.
 Although employers in some industries require degrees in specific areas like engineering or environmental science, good general fields of study include: